WilliamsToTo/causality_llm/README.md

 - `search_causal_relation.py`: Manages the retrieval of queries related to causal discovery.
 For more details on the retrieval process, visit [WIMBD](https://github.com/allenai/wimbd).

 ## Model Fine-tuning
 We use the official OLMo implementation for fine-tuning the models on causal discovery tasks.
-The OLMo-7b-instruct model can be fine-tuned using the scripts and guidelines available at [OLMo GitHub Repository](https://github.com/allenai/open-instruct).
+The OLMo-7b-instruct model can be fine-tuned using the scripts and guidelines available at [here](https://github.com/allenai/open-instruct).